OP-Engineering/op-sqlite/docs/docs/api.md

 ## Execute

-Base query operation.
-In runs in a separate so be careful with race conditions.
-Execution runs on native C++ threads always, so the JS/UI is not blocked, therefore, it’s recommended to ALWAYS use transactions.
+Base async query operation.
+All execute calls run on a (**single**) separate and dedicated thread, so the JS thread is not blocked.
+It’s recommended to ALWAYS use transactions since even read calls can corrupt a sqlite database.

 ```tsx
 import { open } from '@op-engineering/op-sqlite';